archatelain/code-for-eco-532/poly.md

 display "Just kidding.
 See you around, human."
 ```

-Now save your do-file as  "killer_robot.do" in your directory, and then run the do-file by clicking on "Execute (do)".
+<span style="color:#59afe1"> Now save your do-file as  "killer_robot.do" in your directory. </span>

+You can run the do-file by clicking on "Execute (do)".

-As you are likely to write multiple scripts for multiple subtasks in your project, it is good practice to have one script call all the other scripts
-of your project.
+As you are likely to write multiple scripts for multiple subtasks in your project, it is good practice to have one script call all the other scripts of your project.
 In this way, instead of executing manually all your scripts one by one, you can simply execute this overarching script.

-Create a script called "main.do" in your directory, and write this chunk of code:
+<span style="color:#59afe1"> Create a script called "main.do" in your directory. </span>

+Write this chunk of code:

 ```
 do "killer_robot.do"